Svetlanka01/rsschool-cv/cv.md

 ### Languages
 * **Russian** native
 * **English** B1
     * I speak and write English quite fluently as my university studies are in English.
-I also spent three months in Germany on an academic mobility programme where communication was exclusively in English.
+I also have spent three months in Germany on an academic mobility programme where communication was exclusively in English.
 * **Deutsch** A1